 The City serves a significant number of visitors each year, many of whom are drawn by the small boat harbor, beaches, parks, golf courses, and resorts in the city.
 Dana Point is home to two five-star resorts, one four-star resort, nine hotels and motels, and a 29-unit bed and breakfast inn, for a total of approximately 1,850 rooms.
-The city's coastal resources continue to draw visitors that support its visitor-oriented commercial and retail establishments.
+The City's coastal resources continue to draw visitors that support its visitor-oriented commercial and retail establishments.

 The City is highly reliant upon the tourism industry which is its principal revenue source.
-At 31% of general fund revenues, transient occupancy taxes were the City's single largest revenue source in fiscal 2011.
-This tax is imposed at the rate of 10% upon visitors staying in lodgings located in the City.
-The luxury hotels that many visitors stay in are also the City's largest individual property tax payers, the largest employers and the largest sales tax generators.
-Moreover, their guests dine in area restaurants, shop in retail establishments and partake of recreational opportunities within the city that provide other streams of revenue to the Dana Point merchants.
-In total, it is estimated that the tourism industry (directly or indirectly) typically contributes about half of the City's General Fund revenues.
+At 31% of general fund revenues, transient occupancy taxes were the City's single largest revenue source in fiscal 2012.
+This 10% tax is imposed upon visitors staying in lodging establishments located in the City.
+The luxury resorts that many visitors stay in are also the City's largest individual property tax payers, some of its largest employers, and its biggest sales tax generators.
+Moreover, their guests dine in area restaurants, shop in retail establishments and enjoy recreational opportunities within the city that provide other streams of revenue to Dana Point's merchants.
+In total, it is estimated that the tourism industry (directly or indirectly) contributes approximately half of the City's General Fund revenues.

-Due to high property values and the limited availability of suitable sites, there is limited commercial and industrial development within the City.
+Due to high property values and the limited availability of space, there is limited commercial and industrial development within the city.
 Most existing businesses are oriented toward serving visitors or local residents.
 The City does not have a mall, new-car dealerships or major franchise retailers.
 The City is nearly built-out, with limited opportunities for new residential or commercial construction.
-The largest contiguous undeveloped parcels are located in the Headlands area of the City, which is adjacent to the Dana Point Harbor.
-The Headlands project received final development approval from the City in fiscal 2006, site grading was complete by fiscal 2008, and the first of the new custom homes was completed during fiscal 2010.
-The Headlands development will ultimately include 118 luxury homes, and has already provided new public park facilities and open space, and is planned to eventually include new lodging and visitor-serving retail establishments.
-The Headlands area was originally expected to be built-out over the next five years; however, the timetable has understandably been extended due to the recent economic environment.
+The largest remaining undeveloped parcels are located in the Headlands area of the City, which is adjacent to the Dana Point Harbor.
+The Headlands project received final development approval from the City in 2006, site grading was complete in 2008, and the first of the new custom homes was completed during 2010.
+The Headlands development will ultimately include 118 luxury homes, and has already provided new public park facilities and open space, and is planned to eventually include new visitor lodging and visitor-serving retail establishments.
+The Headlands area was originally expected to be built-out over the next few years; however, the timetable has understandably been extended due to the slowdown in the real estate market and the slow recovery in the local economy.
+After an initial spurt of sales in 2007 and 2008, parcel sales had slowed precipitously, with sales only recently picking up again.

 The City also receives significant revenue through the State of California.
-These include motor vehicle in-lieu fees and gasoline taxes, both of which are apportioned by the State based upon population, and property taxes in-lieu of motor vehicle license fees, which are apportioned similarly to property taxes.
+These revenues include gasoline taxes, apportioned by the State based upon population, and property taxes in-lieu of motor vehicle license fees which are apportioned similarly to property taxes.